5 Stages of a Winning Marketing Funnel in 2022 (with Examples)

-This is the stage you want all customers to reach.
+This is the funnel stage you want all customers to reach.
 They should become brand advocates who will drive word of mouth and referral sales.

+So what can you do?
 Give your loyal customers the best experience possible.

 Things you can do include:

-Invite them to join a loyalty program
+- Invite them to join a loyalty program

-Email drip campaigns with helpful content about the product/service
+- Email drip campaigns with helpful content about the product/service

-Special offers for referrals or repeat purchases
+- Special offers for referrals or repeat purchases

 For example, activewear brand 2XU has a member program, which provides regular offers, competitions, sales alerts and more: